eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 |**Username/Password** | Objects can be created outside Che namespace | If username/pass are changed, they need to be updated in Che deployment as well.
 Many authentication types like oAuth make it impossible to login with username/pass
 | **Service account**   | No expiration risks                          | Cannot create objects outside its namespace unless given admin privileges

+**OpenShift-specific feature: create workspace objects in a personal namespace**

+When Che is deployed on OpenShift in multi-user mode, there is an additional option that allows creating workspace objects **on behalf of the currently logged-in user**, instead of using the configured user described above.
+Refer to the [OpenShift Admin Guide](openshift-admin-guide#create-workspace-objects-in-personal-namespaces) for more details about how it works.

 ## Storage Overview

 Che server, Keycloak and Postgres pods, as well as workspace pods use PVCs that are then bound to PVs with [ReadWriteOnce access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
 Che PVCs are defined in deployment yamls, while [workspace PVC](#che-workspaces-storage) access mode and claim size is configurable through Che deployment environment variables.